Ashurbanipal: Late reign and succession

 The end of Ashurbanipal's reign and the beginning of the reign of his son and successor, Ashur-etil-ilani, is shrouded in mystery on account of a lack of available sources.
 Events in Ashurbanipal's reign after 649 are relatively poorly recorded since the secure eponym canon (known Assyrian year names) ends in that year.
 After 639, only two inscriptions by Ashurbanipal are known, a sharp contrast to the abundant records known from previous years.
 This scarcity of documentation might reflect the beginning of a serious internal political crisis.
 Ashurbanipal's late reign appears to have seen a growing disconnect between the king and the traditional elite of the empire.
 Ashurbanipal heavily promoted eunuchs to prominent positions, to the detriment of the nobility and aristocracy.
 At some point late in his reign, the chief singer, Bullutu, was made eponym, an unprecedented and perhaps self-indulgent move.
 Some Assyriologists, such as Eckart Frahm, have drawn parallels between the sparse evidence from Ashurbanipal's late reign and Sardanapalus, in Greco-Roman literary tradition the decadent last king of Assyria, based on Ashurbanipal.
 Ashurbanipal himself recognized that he had failed to maintain the durability of the Assyrian Empire.
-In one of his final known inscriptions, Ashurbanipal, saddened and faced with his own mortality due to illness, lamented the state of his empire.
-This inscriptions reads:
+In one of his final known inscriptions, saddened and faced with his own mortality due to illness, lamented the state of his empire.
+This inscription reads:

 In addition to internal strife, it is clear that the hold of the Assyrian Empire on its peripheral regions had severely weakened by the end of Ashurbanipal's reign.
 Some peripheral lands had regained independence; there was for instance no longer an Assyrian presence in the southern Levant, where the Egyptians had instead become the hegemonic power.
 Ashurbanipal's late reign may have also seen the beginning of rebellious movements in Babylonia (precursors of that of Nabopolassar).
 Egypt already regained independence in the middle of Ashurbanipal's reign.
 Egypt appears to have been liberated peacefully and gradually under Necho I's son and successor Psamtik I, who had been educated at the Assyrian court.
 After becoming king in 664 as a loyal Assyrian vassal, Psamtik slowly extended his control across all of Egypt, unifying the country in 656 and initiating a period of renaissance and prosperity, eventually becoming fully independent of Ashurbanipal.
 Psamtik remained an ally of Assyria; during the later Medo-Babylonian conquest of the Assyrian Empire in the reign of Sinsharishkun (Ashur-etil-ilani's successor and another son of Ashurbanipal) both Psamtik and his son Necho II rushed to Assyria's aid, with Egyptian armies fighting alongside the Assyrians.